LIFE STORY

 As many more desirable mid-tech industries went to the wall, unable to cope both with the over-valued exchange rate and the incredibly stupid 25 percent across-the-board cut in tariffs ( sold to Whitlam in 1974 by my rationalist, textbook-economist colleague in Prime Ministers department, Fred Gruen, at the height of the exchange rate problem ) unemployment problems surged.

-Canberra realized that if the textile industries too went to the wall, the unemployment problem would be out of control.
+Canberra realised that if the textile industries too went to the wall, the unemployment problem would be out of control.

 So those industries ended up having to be protected, while the much less-labor intensive, mid-tech industries which Australia really did need were allowed to collapse.